 3. While paying obeisance to elders, why should

 A married woman symbolises the hidden energy of unmanifest Adimaya at the nirgun level.
 She is the sagun form of Adishakti which accomplishes advait (Non-duality) from Maya (Great Illusion).
 When we perform any action thrice or pronounce anything thrice, at that moment God’s resolve becomes effective at the three levels of Ichha (Will), Kriya (Action) and Dnyan (Knowledge).
 This results in completion of the task undertaken.
 A married woman has seeds of Adimaya and Adishakti in a dormant state.
-When she bows and moves her hand thrice, due to speedy Raja waves that get activated by this act and also due to manifestation of the bhav (Spiritual emotion) of humility from her, the God Principle in the elderly individual gets activated.
+When she bows and touches the floor thrice, due to speedy Raja waves that get activated by this act and also due to manifestation of the bhav (Spiritual emotion) of humility from her, the God Principle in the elderly individual gets activated.
 This God Principle provides her with manifest energy to perform any task.
 This energy in turn activates her Atmashakti (Energy of the soul).
 This energy provides momentum to her kriyaman (Wilful action) and on the strength of Adimaya, she emancipates her family too.
 Since her husband too receives the benefit of Raja waves of Chaitanya (Divine consciousness) emitting from her, he too can work actually in the form of Deity Shiva amidst Maya.